sftcd/openssl/esnistuff/design.md

 - Currently notes, (including this one), test scripts and a few other things are in an [esnistuff](https://github.com/sftcd/openssl/esnistuff/) directory - that should disappear over time as we better integrate the code following good project practice.
+- For now, I'm using doxygen and moxygen to generate API and data structure documentation.
+That'd probably be pruned when/if submitting a PR to the main project, but should be helpful for now.

 ## Plans